nukopy/latex-in-markdown-for-pandoc/README.md

-# LaTeX Highlight in Markdown for Pandoc
+# LaTeX in Markdown for Pandoc

 Visual Studio Code extension that brings LaTeX syntax highlighting to Markdown documents processed with [Pandoc](https://pandoc.org/index.html).